Family Law Case Study - Living Together and Buying Property

 The boyfriend wanted to know what rights he had in claiming a portion of the equity that had accumulated in the property during the 25 years they lived together.
 The girlfriend was claiming that she had a right to receive regular maintenance from him so that she could continue to live in the property.

-Family Solicitor Tracey Moloney advised him that because the property was in the girlfriends’ name, she was the legal and beneficial owner of the property.
+Our Family Solicitor advised him that because the property was in the girlfriends’ name, she was the legal and beneficial owner of the property.
 The money that he was transferring into her account each month was essentially akin to his board and lodgings with a portion of that going towards the mortgage.
 She bared all of the responsibility for paying the mortgage and his monthly contribution allowed him to enjoy the benefits of that property.

 However if he could show evidence that he had contributed towards the deposit then he could make a claim for that amount to be refunded to him along with a claim that he believed that the property was going to be their home forever, and that he should therefore receive a share of accumulated equity.